NPKelly/CS481-X-S20-capstone-homecu/docs/RandyCamacho.md

 Had a meeting with sponsor and went over our planned schedule for the project.
 Discussed the environment for the project and got data from them.

 ## 2/9/20
-Did some additional research into the teschnologies that we are going to use.
+Did some additional research into the technologies that we are going to use.
 Docker and Vue.

+## 2/11/20
+Got Docker setup and began to familiarize myself with the environment.
+Reviewed team schedule and discussed how we wanted the directories of the project to set up.
+Where we were going to put our test and where we wanted the main code to go.
+Meeting on 2/13/20 with sponsor to discuss directory layout.

+## 2/13/20
+Meeting with sponsor.
+Got the data we needed for the app.
+Began looking more into Django and Vue.
+Decided as a team that we will all work both front end and back end on the project so we have experience doing both.